 The GDPR seeks to provide the European Union residents a complete control over the use of their personal information (data), it creates a coordinating data protection law across the European Union.

 With GDPR, even organizations having no physical market presence in the EU will have to comply with the GDPR compliance.
 Such organizations, offering paid or unpaid services or goods to consumers residing in the EU, will be required to be compliant with the new legislation.

 Blockchain is an immutable, distributed ledger that can store the history of transactions.
 It forms a new landscape of transactional applications that help form transparency and accountability.
 Blockchain offers a supreme level of both things due to its ability to manage any data, based on its tamper-resistant data storage, and consensus model used to modify the data.

-While GDPR and blockchain had different goals initially- forming a currency ecosystem based on a decentralized model & implementing data privacy laws- both the initiative have similar principles; secured and self-sovereign data (individuals in control of their data).
+While GDPR and blockchain had different goals initially- forming a currency ecosystem based on a decentralized model & implementing data privacy laws- both initiative has similar principles; secured and self-sovereign data (individuals in control of their data).

 Fortunately, shared (distributed) ledger technology is both intensely private and equally secure.

 Firstly, blockchain technology enables users to exchange data with almost perfect anonymity, contingent on the application.